-What common mistakes do people make on their applications?
+What common mistakes do you see in applications?

-One of the biggest mistakes that students make, especially on the common application portion, is trying to formulate the perfect response, whether it's in their personal statements or the Dodge-specific questions.
+One of the biggest mistakes that students make — especially in the Common Application — is trying to formulate the perfect response, whether it's in their personal statements or the Dodge-specific questions.
 Don't tell us what you think we want to hear!

-I know that applying to school is a pretty pressurized area.
-I recognize that our prospective students are under a lot of stress and are eager to get into the school of their choice.
-I understand that they just want to make their application sound amazing!
+I know that applying to [college] is a pretty pressurized area.
+I recognize that our prospective students are under a lot of stress and are eager to get into the school of their choice, and I understand that they just want to make their application sound amazing.
 But I've been doing this for eight years, so I'm well-trained in picking up what sounds like an actual student and what sounds like something they thought would be impressive.
-Nine times out of 10, I'm going to recommend the student with more authenticity first.
+Nine times out of ten, I'm going to recommend selecting the more authentic student.

 The other mistake I see is that Chapman is fully integrated with all of our schools.
-A lot of first-year and transfer applicants put 90% of their efforts into the creative supplement and maybe 10% of their efforts into their common application.
-Remember, you're getting reviewed by both committees on both the Chapman side and Dodge.
+A lot of freshmen and transfer applicants funnel 90% of their efforts into the creative supplement and 10% of their efforts into the Common Application.
+Remember, you're getting reviewed by both committees on both the Chapman side and Dodge side.
 It's not great if I read your application and think, 'Wow, I didn't learn a thing about this student and what they like about Chapman.’

 How important are the letters of recommendation, and does it matter who they come from?

-For both our grads and undergrads, we only require one letter of recommendation at the minimum.
-The letter can come from either your high school counselor or an instructor who knows you well.
+For both our grads and undergrads, we only require one letter of recommendation.
+The letter of recommendation can come from a high school counselor or an instructor who knows you well.
 We also encourage our applicants […] to get an additional letter from someone that can speak to their artistic and creative abilities a bit more.
-I think that that is especially helpful for the Dodge review portion.
-I suggest asking an art teacher, your ASB advisor, or maybe a leader from a creative organization where you volunteered.
+I think that that is especially helpful for the Dodge College review portion.
+I suggest asking an art teacher, your ASB advisor, or a leader from a creative organization where you volunteered.

 What makes an impressive personal statement?

-Is there one particular application that stands out in your memory?
-And if so, what made it so memorable?
+Is there one Dodge College application that stands out in your memory?

-There's one essay that we always remember, by a student applying for our Screenwriting program.
-The story was very out there – it was something along the lines of the dad being corn on the cob, and the mom being a hot dog.
+There is one essay that we always remember from a current student in our Screenwriting program.
+The story was very out there — it was something along the lines of the dad being corn on the cob, and the mom being a hot dog.
 I'm not joking!

 But I suggest that you don't try to copy our top films.
 We’ve seen a few people recreate the pizza delivery one, and our committee picks up on that.

-Many aspiring Dodge College students hope to define or find their voice as a filmmaker by attending.
-How much of their application should be devoted to discussing their style and how they think it may evolve?
+Many aspiring Dodge College students hope to define or find their voices as filmmakers.
+How much of the application should be devoted to discussing their filmmaking style and how they think it may evolve?